 What Drives CMI Trends?

 It's crucial to understand and quantify what’s driving CMI trends, especially when CMI has declined.
-With a few clicks, our application quantifies the impact of the DRG mix and the severity capture on CMI (we can do this at all levels of your organization! how cool!).
+With a few clicks, our analytics quantifies the impact of the DRG mix and the severity capture on CMI.
+Analysis can be done at the health system level down to the physician group.

 the first component in cmi